Sylius/Sylius/docs/book/index.rst

 ------

 In this chapter you will learn everything you need to know about orders in Sylius.
-This concepts comes together with a few additional ones, like promotions, payments, shipments or checkout in general.
+This concept comes together with a few additional ones, like promotions, payments, shipments or checkout in general.
 You should also have a look here if you are looking for Cart, which is in Sylius an Order in the ``cart`` state.

 .. toctree::